Skip to main content

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-3. Confirm your password and log in to your Windows instance.
+3. In the RDP connection popup, check the password and log in to the Windows instance.

-4. Right-click the [Windows] icon and select Windows PowerShell (Administrator).
+4. Right-click the [Windows] icon and select Windows PowerShell (Admin).

-5. Check the drive letter of the partition to be extended.
+5. Identify the drive letter of the partition to expand.

 Get-Partition